EVOLUTION OF RELIGIOSITY & HUMAN COALITIONAL PSYCHOLOGY

 An impressive array of human cognitive traits were selected for in the context of contractual reciprocity and other basic aspects of human ecology, which contribute to cross-cultural religious drives and experiences.
 These cognitive traits (1) guide our extraordinarily flexible subjective perceptions of reality, (2) modulate the dynamics of our life-sustaining coalitions, (3) underpin the formation and communication of credible (hard-to-fake) social commitments and personal needs, (4) control our moral deliberations and reasoning about relationships, and (4) are pivotal in canalizing systems of rules governing social exchange contracts.
 We shall also consider religiosity's possible adaptive significance for the generation of willpower, enhanced intelligence, and improved health.

 "Evolution of Religiosity" is a biology course, so, again, we'll not be spending class time on evangelical atheist or anti-religious material.
 Religiosity is taken as a biological feature of the mind, or at least a deeply ingrained biological potential of it, analogous to language and other cultural learning.
 The course is about understanding the evolutionary origins as well as the functions of religiosity.
 We are not about judging it - no more so than a course on, say, bees and wasps would judge them for their venom-injecting stingers used in hunting and defense, or a course on spiders would morally critique their use of silken webs to capture prey.
 Our group's mandate will be to help each other honestly pursue self-knowledge and fresh, cogent, scientifically informed views of religion's evolved place in human mental and social life, in all its contradiction-laden beauty and horror.
-Come gain experience using the "ultimate" evolutionary level of analysis" to understand the inner and outer world you live in and to see more deeply into the covert yet functional relationship between your conscious and unconscious mind, with special emphasis on the natural phenomenon of religion.
+Come gain experience using the "ultimate" evolutionary level of analysis" to understand the inner and outer world you live in, and to see more deeply into the covert yet functional relationship between your conscious and unconscious mind, with special emphasis on the natural phenomenon of religion.

-As another example, the course will offer a novel full-fledged ultimate (not just proximate) explanation of placebo effects offered in religious (and other) contexts, effects that may have health effects today and may have been of great importance in our evolutionary past.
+The course will offer a novel full-fledged ultimate (not just proximate) explanation of placebo effects offered in religious (and other) contexts, effects that may have health effects today and may have been of great importance in our evolutionary past.
 We will go beyond the standard proximate explanation that religious participation reduces stress and so increases health via favorable immune system effects.
 WHY (!), and in what context, does religious behavior reduce stress?
 Why does intercessory prayer for the ill sometimes make them worse?
 These things cannot be understood without analyzing religiosity instincts of humans in the broader context of human coalitionary psychology.

 I emphasize questioning.
 Student-to-professor and sincere respectful student-to-student questions and challenges always will be encouraged.
 Such interchanges will reflect the fact that this is a science course, which necessitates the cooperative sharing of alternative reasoned viewpoints, all offered in a comradely spirit of devising tests of opposing propositions about religion as a natural phenomenon.
 The content of our discussions, partly, will derive from a required Course Journal.
 These should be used to keep track of thoughts and questions concerning the course that come up between class meetings.
 Ponderings recorded in your Journals should be in front of you during every class to help you bring up things of special interest to you.
 Your journals also will be handed in, electronically, at the end of the course.
 Journals, and especially, your active use of them in class, will account for a portion of your final grade.